makraflorian/isPrime_Assembly/README.md

-# isPrime_Assembly
+# Is Prime - Assembly kötprog

-# If a number is prime return 1, else 0
+## If a number is prime return 1, else 0